-90 This measures the change in incentives brought about by the transaction (in the absence of potential supply-side responses by competitors).
-The formulas for Cineworld and Picturehouse can be found in Appendix F, paragraphs 10 & 11.
+&lt;sup>90 This measures the change in incentives brought about by the transaction (in the absence of potential supply-side responses by competitors).
+The formulas for Cineworld and Picturehouse can be found in Appendix F, paragraphs 8 & 9.

-- (g) Analysis of the location of customers, based on the postcode of respondents to our survey.
-We have carried out this additional analysis for the Clapham area in order to understand this catchment area more fully.91 This is discussed in more depth in Appendix G. - 6.51 We also reviewed the analyses submitted by the parties: - (a) Analysis of the number of competing fascias based on 'customer recentering' using transaction data.92 This is discussed in Appendix G. - (b) Diversion ratios using two sources of evidence: their survey results.
-This is discussed in Appendix D, and past events in Aberdeen and Bury St Edmunds.
-This is discussed in Appendix F, paragraphs 12 to 27. - (c) Analysis showing the percentage of overlapping GBOR, films and viewings at Cineworld and Picturehouse cinemas.
+- 6.54 As discussed in Appendix C, we also carried out a PCA.
+Data restrictions meant that the focus of our analysis was on the effect of concentration on Cineworld's prices.
+Because of the small number of observations, it is difficult to distinguish between two possible interpretations of the statistical results: that the effect of Picturehouse on Cineworld prices is no different from the effect of other cinemas; or that Picturehouse does not have an effect on Cineworld prices.
+Further, the results of the PCA necessarily measure average effects and, although they are useful in setting our general approach to geographic market definition (see paragraph 5.15(b)), they may not be reflective of the competitive conditions in the individual shortlisted areas.
+Therefore we did not consider that the results of the PCA were able to contribute to detailed considerations when we were assessing the effects of the merger in the individual shortlisted areas. - 6.55 In carrying out our analysis, we also considered the relevance of Cineworld's Unlimited scheme to local competition.
+Cineworld currently charges a price of £15.90 per month for access to all Cineworld cinemas outside London's West End.
+Members of this scheme may, to some extent, be more insulated from the effects of local competition on ticket pricing.
+However, the margins we have used to measure the internalization effects of the transaction (see paragraph 6.53(c)) already take account of the Unlimited scheme.
+In addition, in the local areas that have been the subject of our detailed analysis, the internalization effect tended to be stronger for Picturehouse than for Cineworld.
+Finally, ticket pricing is only one of the ways in which an SLC can result in adverse effects on consumers. - 6.56 We also reviewed the analyses submitted by the parties: - (a) Analysis of the number of competing fascias based on 'customer recentering' using transaction data.
+This is discussed in Appendix G. - (b) Diversion ratios using two sources of evidence: their survey results (this is discussed in Appendix D), and past events in Aberdeen and Bury St Edmunds (this is discussed in Appendix F, paragraphs 12 to 27). - (c) Analysis showing the percentage of overlapping GBOR, films and viewings at Cineworld and Picturehouse cinemas.
 This is discussed in Appendix G. - (d) Analysis comparing the elasticities implied by our survey with the parties' gross margins.
-This is discussed in Appendix D, paragraphs 9 to 12. - 6.52 To summarize, our main views on the parties' analyses are as follows: - (a) We agreed that in principle customer recentering was one valid approach in assessing the choices that customers make, but the quality of the results depends on the accuracy of the data relating to customers.
+This is discussed in Appendix D, paragraphs 9 to 12. - 6.57 To summarize, our main views on the parties' analyses are as follows: - (a) We agreed that in principle customer recentering was one valid approach in assessing the choices that customers make, but the quality of the results depends on the accuracy of the data relating to customers.
 We had concerns regarding the use of transaction data for the analysis carried out by the parties.
-This problem is likely to be more acute in towns where there is a large student population where the billing address is not the same as the actual living address.
+This problem is likely to be more acute in towns where there is a large student population where the billing address may not be the same as the actual living address.

-91 The reasons for carrying out this additional analysis are set out in the relevant section (paragraphs 6.87-6.89).
+&lt;sup>91 The reasons for carrying out this additional analysis are set out in the relevant section (paragraphs 6.95-6.97).

-92 The parties submitted two technical papers.
+&lt;sup>92 The parties submitted two technical papers.